jonathan-odonnell/milestone-project-4/README.md

 - The information in the Tasmania itinerary was from [Discover Tasmania](https://www.discovertasmania.com.au).
 - The information in the Victoria itinerary was from [Visit Victoria](https://www.visitvictoria.com/) and [Adventure Tours](https://www.adventuretours.travel/uk/great-ocean-road/).
 - The information in the Queensland itinerary was from [Welcome to Travel](https://welcometo.travel/tours/east-coast-the-mid-semester/).
+- The information in the Lefkas activities was from [Greeka](https://www.greeka.com/).
+- The information in the Zante activities was from [Visit Greece](http://www.visitgreece.gr/en/).
 - The reviews were from [Jet2](https://www.jet2.com) and [Trip Advisor](https://www.tripadvisor.co.uk).

 ### Media